sprkrd/sat_strips_learn/README.md

 More info [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-In order for PDDLGym to work with planner support, you must set the `FF_PATH` env variable to the path of the Fast Downward executable.
+In order for PDDLGym to work with planner support, you must set the `FF_PATH` env variable to the path of the [Fast Forward executable](https://fai.cs.uni-saarland.de/hoffmann/metric-ff.html).
 You can also add the following to your `~/.bashrc`
 ```
 export FF_PATH=/path/to/ff/executable